mohdanqu/mohdanqu.github.io/README.md

 ·	Managed and updated data tables, ensuring data integrity and reducing data-related errors.

-·	Led A/B tests and collaborated with the marketing team to analyze lead conversion rates, optimizing the sales funnel and boosting conversions.

-·	Contributed to 3 major projects using Waterfall and Agile methodologies; successfully drafted 5+ BRDs and SRS documents.
+·	Contributed to 3 major projects using Waterfall and Agile methodologies; successfully drafted BRDs and SRS documents.

-·	Utilized JIRA and Trello to manage projects, reducing project delays and improving task visibility.

-·	Enhanced revenue operations by implementing dashboards that improved sales decision-making, contributing to a 10% boost in conversion rates.

-·	Utilized Amazon's custom CRM (similar to Salesforce and HubSpot) to manage and track customer interactions, improving data accuracy and reducing response time.

 **Education**